ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Evaluation

-\paragraph{Cinemagraphic Effects.} Beyond animating images, \proj can generate rare or unconventional physical effects such as zero gravity, extremely stiff or soft hair, or unusually strong wind.
+\textbf{Cinemagraphic Effects.} Beyond animating images, \proj can generate unconventional physical effects such as zero gravity, extremely stiff or soft hair, or unusually strong wind.
 Such effects are difficult to generate using other diffusion models if they are absent from the training data.
 To showcase this capability, we use \proj to generate videos with cinemagraphic effects.
 Specifically, we design the effect such that the human subject remains static while only the hair is animated, and the video is looping.
-Such effect is difficult to capture in the real world, and producing them typically requires complex post-processing.
+Such effect is difficult to capture in the real world, and producing them requires post-processing.

 To achieve this effect, we fix the human pose in the control signals while applying wind to the hair.
 Looping is enabled by appending a reversed playback segment to the video.
 The results are shown in \Fig{fig:cine}, where the model successfully freezes the human while animating the hair.
-However, because we use sparse human poses in the control signals, this cannot guarantee that all human details are frozen (\Sect{sec:discussion}).
-Nevertheless, we find that in practice the human remains static with high probability, so with multiple runs (like a lottery), we are likely to yield the desired cinemagraphic results.